 Personally, I think that that approach is … in Biden’s case I would describe it as kind of a gimmicky response to understandable unease with the size and influence of these several social media giants.
 Now in Trump’s case, I think it’s something else.
 I think it’s very direct retaliation and an effort to sort of shut the companies down or harm them in a much more retaliatory sense.
 But I don’t think that getting rid of Section 230 and having social media companies be liable for everything that users put on the sites makes a lot of sense.
 And I think it would quickly snuff out some of the good aspects of Facebook, the way people can use it to communicate, to express themselves in a very ready fashion.
 I mean, if you got rid of Section 230, you’d end up with a much, much smaller site where communication moves much more slowly because the site would have to be checking in a preemptive way almost everything that went up on the site.

 You recommend that Facebook bring moderators in as full employees and double the amount of moderators.
-Is there anything philosophically that Facebook should consider when it comes to moderation now changing that, maybe their views on what constitutes violent content or what not?
+Is there anything philosophically that

 You’re putting your finger on an important distinction, which is the high-level policy decisions: How do we define hate speech, or do we mark the president’s latest post when he’s talking about voting practices or making seemingly incendiary remarks about shooting protesters?
 Those high-level policy decisions are and will be made by the senior-most people at the companies.
 Meanwhile, on a parallel track, the routine day in, day out activity of content moderation continues.
 So I think it’s important to draw that distinction and see that you need to continue to debate the big, big questions of the day.
 Do we ever slow down or comment on, or — in extreme cases, maybe remove comments by the president of the country — on one side, and on the other side is a set of issues that are less philosophical and more just operational.
 How do we treat people who are doing this work?
 Are they employees or do we treat them as outsiders who we deal with only through an intermediary and so forth?